Dr Rosamund Lily West

 About me

-I am a multidisciplinary historian of art, design and architecture with fifteen years' experience as a museum professional.
-I have 15 years experience working in museums prior to working in academia, including curatorial roles at the Royal Society of Sculptors, Kingston Museum and London Transport Museum.
-My work sits at the intersection of curating, museum collections, architectural history and public engagement.
-I specialise in projects that bridge museums, communities and academia, with a particular focus on ethics, representation and
+I am a multidisciplinary historian of architecture and design.
+Prior to entering academia, I worked in museums for fifteen years, including curatorial roles at the Royal Society of Sculptors, Kingston Museum and London Transport Museum.
+My work sits at the intersection of architectural and design history, curating, museum collections and public engagement.
+I specialise in projects that bridge museums, communities and academia, with a particular focus on ethics, representation and the histories embedded in the built environment.

 What I do

-Lead public enagagment and community-based research prjects
+I lead public enagagment and community-based research projects

-Research and write about architectural history, public history and museum practice
+I research and write about architectural history, public history and museum practice

 In 2024, I was awarded a doctorate for my thesis, "'Concrete Citizens': Sculptures for the London County Council’s Housing Schemes 1949-1965" (Kingston University).